nwinkler/test-automation-with-protractor/slides/lessons-learned.md

 Use unique ID values on your controls to allow easy identification of the screen elements.

-Try to auto-generate the ID values.

 Make sure the ID values are consistent and don't change across test invocations.

+Try to auto-generate the ID values or work with conventions.

 ---